Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 az role assignment create --role "Key Vault Secrets Officer" --assignee-object-id $my_id --scope $kv_resource_id
 ```

-Then get the key from Cognitive Services and store as a secret in Key Vault.
+Then get the key from CS and store as a secret in Key Vault.
 We extract the URI of the secret as we need this in a later step.
 You can perhaps copy the secret in your notes if you plan on finishing later.
 The `secret set` command will display the secret in the shell if you are not querying a specific property.
 An alternative to tsv is to use `--output none`.

-*Tip: In bash shell, which I am using, you can see the values of a variable by using the echo command, e.g. `echo $kv_secret_uri`*
+**Tip:** *In bash shell, which I am using, you can see the values of a variable by using the echo command, e.g. `echo $kv_secret_uri`*

 ```bash
 key1=$(az cognitiveservices account keys list --resource-group securebackendsetup --name securecstext2021 --query key1 --output tsv) kv_secret_uri=$(az keyvault secret set --vault-name securekeyvault2021 --name cskey --value $key1 --query id --output tsv)
 ```

 Next, let's create the private endpoints connecting the backend services into the vNet.
-We need the Resource ID, but we can get that with a script now that we know how to use variables and query/output parameters:
+We already have the needed Key Vault Resource ID `$kv_resource_id` in a variable from a previous step:

 ```bash
 az network private-endpoint create --resource-group securebackendsetup --name securekeyvault-pe --location westeurope --connection-name securekeyvault-pc --private-connection-resource-id $kv_resource_id --group-id vault --vnet-name securebackend-vnet --subnet private-endpoint-subnet